British archaeologists found a 5,000-year-old drum and three children locked in a neolithic embrace

 British Museum curator Neil Wilkin said, “We’ve been waiting for over 100 years for another one of these amazing objects to come up, and for it to come up with children — again — is astonishing.”

-The newly discovered drum will be on public display for the first time as part of the British Museum’s “The World of Stonehenge” exhibition, which opens this week.
+The newly discovered drum will be on public display for the first time as part of the British Museum’s “The World of Stonehenge” exhibition, which opens Thursday.

 The researchers are intrigued.
 What is the significance of threes?
 Three children, one drum at one site.
 Three drums, one child at another.